rendaw/pyxyzygy/docs/select_settings.md

 The select tool has multiple states.
 The select tool starts in the "nothing selected" state.

-If you have image data on the clipboard, you can place `ctrl+v` at any time in the editor and the clipboard contents will be turned into a "lifted" selection automatically.
+If you have image data on the clipboard, you can press `ctrl+v` at any time in the editor and the clipboard contents will be turned into a "lifted" selection automatically.

 ## When nothing's lifted

-Indicate a selection region by clicking and dragging in the editor.
+Click and drag in the editor to indicate a selection region.

 The indicated region will have handles on each side for adjusting the region's size, and the region can be dragged to move it elsewhere.